 How to Add Audio Effects in Premiere Pro

-In this lesson on How to Add Audio Effects in Premiere Pro from David Bode’s Free Premiere Pro course, you will learn about basic audio clip effects and audio effects in Premiere Pro.
+In this lesson on How to Add Audio Effects in Premiere Pro from David Bode’s Free Premiere Pro course, you will learn about basic audio clip effects and audio track effects in Premiere Pro.

 Similar to applying video effects to individual clips, you can also apply audio effects to individual clips.
-You’ll find a of audio effects at your disposal, under Audio Effects in the Effects panel.
+You’ll find a range of audio effects at your disposal, under Audio Effects in the Effects panel.

 How to Add Audio Effects in Premiere ProHow to Add Audio Effects in Premiere ProHow to Add Audio Effects in Premiere Pro